CTWGwebsite/CTWGwebsite.github.io/_posts/2025-05-24-Rackets_Camatte.md

 I do not have the space for an extended reading of Adorno’s “Reflections,” so I am just going to translate the essential theses above into the problematic we discover in the broader racket theory corpus:

-1. The equation history \= class struggles \= prehistory poses a challenge on the terrain of theory: to find unity in history with reference to future freedom (communism-as-society) by and while positing class struggle as its motor (communism-as-the-real-movement).
+A. The equation history \= class struggles \= prehistory poses a challenge on the terrain of theory: to find unity in history with reference to future freedom (communism-as-society) by and while positing class struggle as its motor (communism-as-the-real-movement).
-2. The ascendance of monopolies that abrogate the principle of economic competition requires a rethinking of the concept of class because “the concept of class \[...\] is modeled on the bourgeoisie itself.
+B. The ascendance of monopolies that abrogate the principle of economic competition requires a rethinking of the concept of class because “the concept of class \[...\] is modeled on the bourgeoisie itself.
 As the anonymous unity of the owners of the means of production and their various appendages, the bourgeoisie is the class par excellence.”[^9] Now “the ruling class disappears behind the concentration of capital;”[^10] it consists of monopolists and monolith social capital.
 Problem (A) is further complicated.
 History is the history of monopolies.
 (Thus, pseudo-marxisms: Veblen, progressivism, social democracy, theoretical Popular Frontism, etc.)
-3. Finally, the homological hierarchies of domination present in organized labor and monopoly capital throw the destiny of the proletariat into question.
+C. Finally, the homological hierarchies of domination present in organized labor and monopoly capital throw the destiny of the proletariat into question.
 The return of direct domination is complemented by a tendency towards ‘voluntary’ conformism.
 Freedom becomes a dirty word.[^11]

 The theory of rackets, imagined in this way as a fragmentary response to Adorno’s inaugural essay, is an answer to the question of how theory can maintain the core of historical materialism (A) while undergoing a fundamental rethinking of the concept of class (B) and class struggle (C).[^12] I lack the space to explain it below, but Camatte’s problematic is similar.
 Now for racket theory proper.